sharperdev/vs-sharper/README.md

 * try { ... } finally { ... }
 * using (...) { ... }
 * while (...) { ... }

+Keyboard shortcut: `CMD+I E` on macOS or `Ctrl+I E` on Windows and Linux

+> Tip: The feature is also available in 'Quick fixes' and the code editor's context menu.

 ## Requirements